The Best Cut Out Sugar Cookies (Plus, 5 Tips for Better Cookie Baking!)

 - Extracts: I am using both vanilla and almond extract for this recipe.
 I know that almond extract isn’t something that everyone likes, and to be honest, I wouldn’t say I liked it either until I discovered this almond extract.

 - Baking powder: aids in giving these cookies the tiniest rise so that the cookies are slightly soft and chewy in the middle and not hard like a cracker.

 - All-purpose flour: The all-purpose flour absorbs all the softened butter and will allow the cookie dough to hold its shape when the butter starts to heat through in the oven.
-The method I use when measuring flour for this recipe is the scoop and level method.
+The method I use when measuring flour for this recipe is the spoon and level method.
 I use a smaller scoop or measuring cup and gently fluff the flour.
 Then, I add flour to my measuring cup, using the small scoop (you can also use a tablespoon or a 1/4 cup measuring cup) until it’s heaping full.
 Finally, I run a knife across the top of the measuring cup without apply pressure on the knife.
 This method works best when baking cookies and cakes.

 How to make the best cut out sugar cookies: